-At Falzone & Wyler in Media, Pennsylvania, our lawyers have vast experience with Social Security Disability claims, from the initial application through the appeals process.
+At Falzone & Wyler LLC in Media, Pennsylvania, our lawyers have vast experience with Social Security Disability claims, from the initial application through the appeals process.
 Our attorneys know exactly what the Social Security claims examiners require.

 Here are three of the most important things the examiners want.

 1. Meet The Definition For Disability